 C. Class Attendance.
-Students are expected to attend all classes in order to be successful in a course.
-The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
+Students are expected to attend online class three times a week in order to be successful in a course.
+The student may be administratively withdrawn from the course when student fails to log into blackboard for two consecutive weeks as this will constitute excessive absences as defined in the course syllabus.